ccheng26/ComicDB/README.md

 * Created routes for items
  * started with search route, to make sure ajax calls were working correctly, click listener added to page and render the results in browser
  * moved onto signup route for get and post information to a database table
- * used the same process for posting information to save item data to a seperate table
+ * used the same process for posting information to save item data to a separate table
  * created login route to check on user sessions, passwords and emails would be compared before allowing login and remembers user session until logout
  * changed page renders and redirects
 * Uploaded to Heroku